Vegan batch cooking recipes

 2. Vegan moussaka

 You don't need to go on a Greek odyssey to find a mouth-watering moussaka!
 Our feel-good recipe can be layered up in just five minutes, using the ragu, soya milk mash and griddled aubergine slices.
-Anoint with oregano-infused olive oil to ensure a crisp, golden top after baking.
+Drizzle with oregano-infused olive oil to ensure a crisp, golden top after baking.

-3. Vegan Bolognese
+3. Vegan bolognese